Bikini boys: Moral panic

 Polish authorities lumped bikini boys with street hooligans into one category of undesirables.
 However the police, as the population as a whole, feared true hooligans, which were often dangerous indeed, therefore the police were mostly after harmless bikini boys.

 In 1951, a court case involving four youths from Falenica in Warsaw, originally accused of theft, was dubbed the "trial of the bikini boys" when they were additionally charged with espionage and two of the group were subsequently sentenced to death.
 Following the trial, the bikini boys subculture became the target of an anti-American moral panic.
 The group of youths were derided on the pages of Sztandar Młodych as servants of American Imperialism.
 In a bulletin of the Polish Film Chronicle, the actor Andrzej Łapicki attacked the bikini boys for their apparent drunkenness, anti-social behaviour, and the vacuousness of their Westernised fashion.

 Władysław Matwin, the chairman of the Union of Polish Youth (ZMP), called on his members to form themselves into ORMO platoons to physically confront bikini boys in the streets.
 Fighting between bikini boys and zetempowcy (a nickname derived from the acronym ZMP) became increasingly common with the former being targeted at dances and even having their hair and ties cut off.
 As a former member of the ZMP, the dissident Jacek Kuroń has said that activists were encouraged to physically confront bikini boys, and has recalled seeing such an assault perpetrated against a bikini boy who had attended a music event at Plac Komuny Paryskiej in the early 1950s.

 Etymology

 The term "bikini boy" is believed to have derived from the neckties that were a noticeable visual element of the subculture.
 Such items were hand-painted with exotic images of the Bikini Atoll, occasionally referencing the atomic tests that took place there, and the emergence of the Atomic Age.

-Female members of the subculture were sometimes known as kociaki (kittens).
-Other names for the subculture included the derogatory bażant (pheasant), and regional variations such as dżoller and biglarz in Kraków and Wrocław respectively.
+Female members of the subculture were sometimes known as kociaki.
+Other names for the subculture included the derogatory bażant, and regional variations such as dżoller and biglarz in Kraków and Wrocław respectively.